atrocore/docs-old/_writing-standards.md

 - For module names, eg the module "Advanced data types".
 - To state options in select lists, eg please choose "Relationship" as a type.

+## Internal comments
+- Internal comments can be used as reminder, for review comments about what should be improved, fixing "To Dos" etc.
+- use HTML comments to write internal comments, eg
+<!–- To Do
+1. add reference to xxxx
+2. add description about yyy
+–->

 ## File naming

 - Use speaking file names, eg filter-apply-and-reset-buttons.jpg, NOT filter4.jpg.